-- Level 1-Observable inputs that reflect quoted market prices (unadjusted) for identical assets or liabilities in active markets; - Level 2-Observable inputs other than quoted prices in active markets that are observable either directly or indirectly in the marketplace for identical or similar assets and liabilities; and - Level 3-Unobservable inputs that are supported by little or no market data, which require the Company to develop its own assumptions.
+• Level 1-Observable inputs that reflect quoted market prices (unadjusted) for identical assets or liabilities in active markets;

+• Level 2-Observable inputs other than quoted prices in active markets that are observable either directly or indirectly in the marketplace for identical or similar assets and liabilities; and • Level 3-Unobservable inputs that are supported by little or no market data, which require the Company to develop its own assumptions.

-The carrying amounts of certain financial instruments, including cash and cash equivalents and accounts payable and accrued expenses, approximate their respective fair values due to the short-term nature of such instruments.
+The carrying amounts of certain financial instruments, including cash and cash equivalents, accounts and other receivables, accounts payable and accrued expenses, the Nantahala Note, and the margin account approximate their respective fair values due to the short-term nature of such instruments.